jesusmah/terraform-icp-vmware/README.md

 ### VM Template image preparation

 1. Create a VM image (RHEL or Ubuntu 16.04).
    * The automation will create an additional block device at unit number 1 (i.e. `/dev/sdb`) for local docker container images and attempt to configure Docker in direct-lvm or overlay2 mode, depending on your operating system.
 RHEL 7.4 and older will default to devicemapper, RHEL 7.5 and newer will default to Overlay2.
 All supported Ubuntu versions will default to Overlay2.
-Additional block devices are also mounted at various directories that hold ICP data depending on the node role.
 You may pre-install docker, but it must be configured in direct-lvm or overlay2 mode.
 For direct-lvm the block device must be set as the second disk.
 The simplest way of getting this to work is to create a template with a single OS disk without installing docker and let the automation configure direct-lvm or overlay2 mode as appropriate.

+   * Additional block devices are also mounted at various directories that hold ICP data depending on the node role.
+For instance, an additional block device at unit number 4 (i.e. `/dev/sdd`) with the possibility to use a different datastore than the other disks is mounted at `/var/lib/etcd`.
+The reason for this is to allow the allocation of a different tier datastore with potentially better performance for I/O disk intensive ICP components such as ETCD.

 1. Ensure that the `ssh_user` can call `sudo` without password.